yixiangD/nafld/README.md

 # Description

-This is the ROC Analysis in R. ```CodeROC_binary.R``` is a ROC analysis from scratch.
+This is the ROC Analysis in R with 2 different methods, classical and machine learning.
+In classical ROC analysis it uses the conventional ROC analysis with ```pROC``` library. ```CodeROC_binary.R``` is a ROC analysis which combines more then 2 biomarker.
 It uses Naive Bayes Algorithm. pROC is an example to use pROC library.